DarrylDalesandry/food-ordering-kiosk/README.md

 In the calculator app, I liked taking inspiration from the functional programming paradigm to write my own split function, and passing the output to other functions that would solve math equations in the order of operations.
-I liked coding the easter egg with the solar cells on the calculator.
+I also liked coding an easter egg into the solar cells on the calculator.

-In the single page app, I had a good time making the logic of what parts of a web page to update based on state, or the key-value pairs of an object.
+In the single page app, I had a good time making the logic of what parts of a web page to update based on state, the key-value pairs of an object.
 I also liked using CSS to make different designs of the page at different pixel widths.